Meniscus Tear: Gentle Non-Invasive Care Options

 Meniscectomy can be total or partial.
 It is commonly prescribed to patients with a radial meniscal tear in the white-white zone (meniscal zones with no direct blood supply) or flap tears.
 Moreover, it can be an open knee surgery or arthroscopically and may be combined with meniscal reconstruction surgery.
 However, you should avoid all forms of meniscectomy as it can lead to degenerative changes, requiring additional surgical interventions.

-We encourage effective multi=disciplinary non-surgical treatments that target the meniscus tear before any surgical intervention.
+We encourage efficient multi-disciplinary non-surgical care that target the meniscus tear before any surgical intervention.
 Short-term results are good, but the long-term effects are unfavorable as they always lead to degenerative and arthritic conditions.
-Therefore, meniscectomy should be performed only when you have exhausted an effective means of therapy that combines physiotherapy with meniscus-specific chiropractic treatment.
+Therefore, meniscectomy should be performed only when you have exhausted an efficient means of therapy that combines physiotherapy with meniscus-specific chiropractic care.

 Arthroscopic Surgery For Meniscal Repair